spdk/spdk/doc/nvme-cli.md

 ~~~

 ## Note
-To run the newly built nvme-cli, either explicitly run as "./nvme" or added it into the $PATH to avoid invoke
+1. To run the newly built nvme-cli, either explicitly run as "./nvme" or added it into the $PATH to avoid
-other already installed version.
+invoke other already installed version.

+2. To run the newly built nvme-cli with SPDK support in arbitrary directory, copy "spdk.conf" to that
+directory from the nvme cli folder and update the configuration as suggested.